 Enter PowerShell in the search box next to the Start icon and then click Windows PowerShell.

-Run the following command to query the disk corresponding to a logical volume (LV):
+Run the following command to query the block storage devices corresponding to logical volumes (LVs):

 Get-CimInstance -ClassName Win32_LogicalDiskToPartition |select Antecedent, Dependent |fl